Hongtao-Lin/Car-Info/README.md

 - text_clf/car_train.py: It offers automatic training of multiple experiments.
 Using `matplotlib` to plot the results.
 - text_clf/evalute.py: It offers ways to evalute the model, also predict passage function is included.
 - text_clf/test_passage2.py: These two files are actually test set for passage prediction.
 Data collected from xcar.
 - sent-conv-torch/: CNN code via lua.
 Actually copied from repo [here](https://github.com/harvardnlp/sent-conv-torch/).
-Difference: our dataset is in `data/custom.*`
+The folder in this repo is broken :(

 ## Keyphrase Extraction